Farmoor Reservoir: Operations

+In 1989 an outbreak of Cryptosporidiosis affecting over 100 people was traced to drinking water supplies from Farmoor water treatment works.
+Investigations revealed a large build up of bacteria on the filter beds.

+A report in 2018 suggested that if the reservoir's abstraction point from the Thames was moved 23 km downstream to Abingdon then a better water quality could be achieved.

+Recreation

 The reservoir is used for sports: fishing (especially fly-fishing for rainbow and brown trout), dinghy sailing, windsurfing and stand up paddle boarding.
 Oxford SUP Club (stand-up paddle boarding), Oxford Sailing Club and the Oxford Sail Training Trust are based there.
 The latter offers sailing, windsurfing and powerboat courses.
 There is also access for bird watching and walking.
+There is a public car park.

 Birds of Farmoor Reservoir

+Farmoor Water Treatment Works

+The Farmoor Water Treatment Works are located on the eastern side of the reservoir just north of the causeway.
+The works are capable of treating 98 million litres per day of raw water from the Farmoor reservoir.
+The works were originally constructed at the same time as the Farmoor reservoir: Stage 1 in 1963 and stage 2 in 1975.
+Further extensions were constructed in 1990 and 2009.
+The plant comprises: